Romans 8:26-27

 McGee has a somewhat humorous note writing that...

 Years ago when the late Dr. A. C. Gaebelein was speaking, a very enthusiastic member of the congregation kept interrupting with loud amens.
 That annoyed Dr. Gaebelein.
 Finally, he told him, “Brother, the Scripture says that the Spirit maketh intercession for us with groanings which cannot be uttered—so don’t you utter them if it’s the Spirit of God.”
 We didn’t even know how we ought to pray; but the Spirit of God will make intercession with groanings which cannot be uttered.
 Have you gone to God sometimes in prayer when you actually did not know what to pray for?
 All you could do was just go to Him and say, “Father.”
 You could not ask anything because you didn’t know what to ask for.
 At times like this the Spirit “helpeth our infirmities.”
 How wonderful that is!
-(McGee, J V: Thru the Bible Commentary: Thomas Nelson or Logos)
+(McGee, J V: Thru the Bible Commentary: Thomas Nelson)

 Here is a helpful note from Believer's Study Bible: